 Common Stress Fractures in the Feet and Legs

-Stress fractures are most common in the weight-bearing bones of the legs and feet.
-Some activities have a higher risk of stress fractures, including:
+Stress fractures are most common in the weight bearing bones of the legs and feet.
+Some activities have a higher risk of stress fracture, including:

-For those who participate in some type of weight-bearing exercise, what are the most common types of stress fractures?
-Stress fractures can be broken up into those of the foot, the lower leg, and the upper leg.
+So, what are the most common types of stress fractures caused by weight bearing activities?
+They can be broken up into those of the foot, the lower leg, and the upper leg.